Lorine Niedecker (1903-1970)

 Dahlen, Beverly.
 "Notes On Reading Lorine Niedecker."
 How(ever) 1, 1 (May 1983).

 LeMardeley, Marie-Christine.
-"Property, Poverty, Poetry: Lorine Niedecker’s Quiet Revelations."
+"Property, Poverty, Poetry: Lorine Niedecker's Quiet Revelations."
 LeMardeley focuses on Niedecker's interactions with the world around her, and asks how her poetry reveals autobiographical truths that go beyond mere confession.
-Poetry and Autobiography E-rea 5, 1 (2007).
+Poetry and Autobiography, Open Editions 5, 1 (2007).

-A review of Lorine Niedecker: Collected Works, which notes: "This Collected Works should succeed, at long last, in establishing Niedecker as one of the most important and original poets of this past century and in bringing her work into the mainstream, where it belongs."
-Reviewed by August Kleinzahler in the London Review of Books 5 June 2003 [beginning of article only].
+Lorine Niedecker: Collected Works.
+A review by August Kleinzahler, who writes, "This Collected Works should succeed, at long last, in establishing Niedecker as one of the most important and original poets of this past century and in bringing her work into the mainstream, where it belongs."
+London Review of Books 5 June 2003 [first half of article only].

-"Green, Prickly Humanity."
-A review of Lorine Niedecker: Collected Works.
-Reviewed by Karen Volkman in Boston Review Dec.
+"Green, Prickly Humanity: Rural Wisconsin's exhilarating, lost poet."
+A review of Lorine Niedecker: Collected Works, by Karen Volkman, in Boston Review Dec.
 2002/Jan.
 2003.

 main page | 20th-c literature | 20th-c poetry | midwestern poets | about literaryhistory.com